-In Florida, custody is called timesharing.
+In Florida, the legal term for custody is “timesharing”.

 A timesharing schedule is a “timetable that . . . specifies the time, including overnights and holidays, that a minor child will spend with each parent.”
 See Florida Statute §61.046(23).
-This schedule must be included in the Parenting Plan.

-Even if agreed to by the parents, the schedule must still be approved by the Court.
 The Court will establish the time-sharing schedule if the parents cannot agree to a schedule.
 See Florida Statute §61.046(23)(b).

 Do Courts give preference to one parent over the other?